JanneMattila/tiny-node-app/README.md

 # tiny-node-app

-Use dev spaces to debug app in your AKS cluster.
+Use dev spaces to debug your app in your AKS cluster.

-From this call hierarchy:
+From this call hierarchy in your dev space (e.g. `demospace`):

 ```mermaid
 graph LR;